madhusanka19/Get-subdomain-using-bashscript/README.md

 # Get-subdomain-using-bashscript
-Get the subdomain using bashscript
+Get the subdomain using bashscript and find livesub domain using eyewitness